opendri/opendri.github.com/guide/chapter2.md

 </div>

 #### How OpenDRI works with Governments
-OpenDRI advises ministries how on the collation, cleansing, and release of data related to risks.
+OpenDRI advises ministries on the collation, cleansing, and release of data related to risks.
 These datasets tend to be spread across governments.
-Sometimes, ministries sell them to each other (though the revenues tend to be low and the administrative costs for managing these sales tend to be high).
+Sometimes, ministries sell them to each other (though the revenues tend to be low and the administrative/transation costs for managing these sales tend to be high).
 OpenDRI partners work together to determine which data are appropriate for release.
 That said, rather than following the traditional method of aggregating data into a central web portal, OpenDRI recognizes that ministries wish to retain stewardship over their own data.
 So OpenDRI recommends that each ministry release its data using (free and open source) platforms that allow other ministries to subscribe to the data using web services.
 This model has a number of benefits:

 1. **Politics**: ministries retain control of their own information.
 Instead of adding a centralized umbrella web portal and the perception of a shift in data ownership, a government adds a free tool into existing workflows.
-2. **Freshness**: the data in the ecosystem is always flowing from the source and is as new as the ministry is able to release.
+2. **Freshness**: the data in the system is always flowing from the source and is as new as the ministry is able to release.

 ***